dislam7991/dislam7991/README.md

-- 👋 Hi, I’m Daniel (or dizzy - iykyk)
+- 👋 Hi, I’m Daniel (or dizzy)
-- 👀 I’m interested in bodybuilding, powerlifting, programming, and gaming.
-I want to make my own ML models, AI agents, and apps.
 - 🌱 I’m currently learning Data Science, Machine Learning, and Artificial Intelligence :p
 - 💞️ I’m looking to collaborate on frontend projects, full stack projects, cloud projects, and ML projects.
-- 📫 How to reach me -> LinkedIn Daniel Islam or dizlam anywhere else.
+- 📫 How to reach me -> LinkedIn Daniel Islam // www.linkedin.com/in/daniel-islam1
 - 😄 Pronouns - He/His
-- ⚡ Fun fact -  Octopuses have three hearts, and two of them stop beating when they swim 🐙
+- ⚡ Fun fact -  there’s a tiny jellyfish — Turritopsis dohrnii — that can literally hit the reset button on its life.
+When it gets stressed or injured, it shrinks back into its baby form and starts growing all over again.
+In theory, it never has to die of old age.
+- 👀 I’m interested in bodybuilding, programming, and gaming.
+I want to make my own ML models, AI agents, games and apps.
 <!---
 dislam7991/dislam7991 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.